discourse/ember-route-template/CONTRIBUTING.md

 - `cd test-app`
 - `yarn test` – Runs the test suite on the current Ember version
-- `yarn test:watch` – Runs the test suite in "watch mode"

 ## Running the test application